 There’s athletics, theater, the English department, the biology department, the student government, lots of extracurricular organizations… And this is only the tip of the iceberg.

-What’s more, each department is likely to have their own staff … and that includes someone managing social for their social accounts.
+What’s more, each department is likely to have its own staff … and that includes different management systems to deal with the school’s web page and the various social media accounts.

 I’m sure that many of you reading this realize how this makes it extremely difficult to centralize your organization’s tone and communication strategy on all the social media channels you use.